jtw43/adi-hdl/docs/library/spi_engine/instruction-format.rst

 ================================================================================

-The SPI Engine instruction set is a 16-bit instruction set of which 13-bits are currently allocated (bits 15,11,10 are always 0).
+The SPI Engine instruction set is a 16-bit instruction set of which 13-bits are currently allocated (bits 15 and 11 are always 0).
+Bit 10 is only being used by the :ref:`spi_engine write-configuration-instruction`.

 Instructions
 --------------------------------------------------------------------------------